pradeeppankaj/CityCount/README.md

 - **Backend:** JavaScript (fetches directly from the OpenWeatherMap sample endpoint, with proxy handling for CORS)

 ##  Features
-- Input box that accepts a single letter (A–Z).
+- Input box that accepts a single letter (a-z A–Z).
 - Validation to ensure only letters are entered.
 - Fetches city data from the OpenWeatherMap sample endpoint:
 https://samples.openweathermap.org/data/2.5/box/city?bbox=12,32,15,37,10&appid=b6907d289e10d714a6e88b30761fae22